opengribs/XyGrib/README.md

 Fork of zyGrib-8.0.1 under a new name and a new home https://opengribs.org

 Changes in version 1.2.0 :
-- Major enhancement to Grib Server and to XyGrib adding large area regional models.
+- Major enhancement to Grib Server and to XyGrib with the addition of large area regional models.
 These include NAM (CONUS, Central America & Carribean, Pacific & Hawai), ICON-EU and Arpege-EU.
 - ECMWF added to global models albeit a limited free public release of the model including some surface and altitude data at 0.5 deg resolution and 24hr temporal resolution.
 - Bug fixes
-- Maintenance improvements on stability and speed
+- Many maintenance improvements on stability and speed (Thanks to Didier)

 Changes in version 1.1.2 :
 - Mainly bug fixes regarding the saving of settings and a few others
 - New installer system applied now to Mac OS
 - Native menu system now used on Mac OS (Thanks to Theeko)

 Changes in version 1.1.1 :
 - Build system changed from qmake to cmake (Thanks to Pavel Kalian)